How to identify poisonous plants

 2) Bright colours

 Nature seems to have a way of warning things that they shouldn’t be eaten.
-The poison arrow frog isn’t bright yellow and blue because its trying to look cool, its a natural way of saying “if you eat me ill kill you”, and the same applies to most brightly coloured plants.
+The poison arrow frog isn’t bright yellow and blue because it’s trying to look cool, its a natural way of saying “If you eat me I’ll kill you”, and the same applies to most brightly colored plants.

-There are a number of bright flowers that are safe to eat, such as the flowers of wild garlic or primrose, but typically red is the most common warning colour.
+There are a number of bright flowers that are safe to eat, such as the flowers of wild garlic or primrose, but typically red is the most common warning color.
 Any mushroom that has red on it, such as the fly agaric, or berries on any type of vine and most winter berries are normally red and harmful in some way, even if they aren’t poisonous.
-Hawthorn berries aren’t actually poisonous, but if you eat to many of them they can make you ill, as well as the seeds contain cyanide and eating to many can cause stomach pain, vomiting and other unpleasant side effects, so its best just to stay away altogether.
+Hawthorn berries aren’t actually poisonous, but if you eat too many of them they can make you ill, as well as the seeds contain cyanide, and eating too many can cause stomach pain, vomiting, and other unpleasant side effects, so it’s best just to stay away altogether.

 3) Saps and oils

-If the plant your wondering about eating has any kind of obvious sap, dew or oil on it, normally on the leaves, then its a good idea to stay away from it.
+If the plant you are wondering about eating has any kind of obvious sap, dew, or oil on it, normally on the leaves, then it’s a good idea to stay away from it.
 Even touching poison ivy can cause a painful rash as the poison is contained within the oil that sits on the surface of the plant and can be absorbed through the skin, which sometimes takes as long as a couple of days to show up.

-Plants create these oils and saps for various reasons, whether its to protect them selves from herbivores or to act as a preservative to protect it from the elements, whatever the reason, anything with a thick oil or off coloured sap, like the milky white sap found in the dandelion stem should always be avoided.
+Plants create these oils and saps for various reasons, whether its to protect themselves from herbivores or to act as a preservative to protect them from the elements, whatever the reason, anything with a thick oil or off-coloured sap, like the milky white sap found in the dandelion stem should always be avoided.

 What to do if you touch a poisonous plant?